What is Geofencing?

-Also, you can connect to streaming data feeds and automatically send alerts by emails or text messages.
-In addition, you can update a database or perform other types of events.
+Also, you can connect to streaming data feeds and automatically send alerts by email or text messages.
+Also, you can update a database or perform other types of events.

-Valarm is one of the leading monitoring platforms that uses geofencing.
-They’ve monitored flooding, air quality and even noise with a real-time dashboard.
+Valarm is one of the leading monitoring platforms that use geofencing.
+They’ve monitored flooding, air quality, and even noise with a real-time dashboard.

-Really, this is just the beginning step to the Internet of Things – a more connected and responsive system of sensors, signals and devices.
+Really, this is just the beginning step to the Internet of Things (IoT) – a more connected and responsive system of sensors, signals, and devices.